 The thrill of flying across the water with the wind in your face is a blast.
 Nothing can make it more thrilling than sharing the experience with some friends.
 But riding a jet ski with two people can be much different than riding alone.
 It is important to know how the ride changes when more than one person is on the jet ski.
 Some practical tips can help both the driver and the passenger have a better ride.

-So, how do you ride a jet ski as a passenger?
 Riding a jet ski tandem means several factors must be monitored for proper safety and balance.
 Knowing how these factors impact the jet ski will improve safety and fun for all the riders.
 Follow these practical tips to make the ride more enjoyable.

 - Consider passenger experience and skill.